felipelavinz/GutenPress/README.md

 Currently working:

 * A post type generator GUI that creates new custom post types as plugins
+* A custom taxonomy generator GUI that creates... well.. custom taxonomies
 * A set of metabox generator classes to add custom meta data to generated custom post types
+* A completely extendable Forms class that integrates well with WordPress, and it's actually used within GutenPress for GUI and metaboxes
-* A extendable wrapper class for WP_Query that returns instances of custom post type objects wrapped on an extendable custom class, so you can customize the post-like objects to your needs
+* An extendable wrapper class for WP_Query that returns instances of custom post type objects wrapped on an extendable custom class, so you can customize the post-like objects to your needs

 ## Installation